 The question of where to send deer teeth for aging may seem difficult, but the answer is simple: Matson’s Lab.
 Sportsmen and women have been sending deer teeth and more to Matson’s since 1969.
 Just follow the instructions below to find out how and where to send deer teeth for aging.

 Send Them Anytime.

-Want to know when you can expect to hear back?
+Now you know where to send deer teeth for aging, but when you can expect to hear back with age results?
 Refer to the following table:

 |Teeth Received From:||Age Results Received On:|

 |February 1 to February 28||April 30|

 |March 1 to March 31||May 31|

 |June 1 to June 30||August 31|